Man City, Man Utd Turn To FA Cup Glory To Save Poor Seasons - UrduPoint

 Arguably the tie of the round sees sixth in the Premier League take on eighth.

-Newcastle already have one final to look forward to next month against Liverpool in the League Cup.
+Newcastle, two places above Brighton in the table, already have one final to look forward to next month, against Liverpool in the League Cup.

 The Magpies have not won a major trophy for 56 years but can ill-afford to let the success or failure of their season hang on a clash with the Premier League champions-elect.